 Drypoint (KS3-A level)

 Using recyclable plastic, participants will learn how to use a variety of marks to create a detailed plate that can be printed either in one colour or several, using the a la poupée method of inking.
-They will produce several prints using Fabriano paper and professional intaglio press.
+They will produce several prints using thick paper and professional intaglio press.

 Letterpress (KS2-A level)